 Too much sugar causes insulin resistance which leads to a whole host of dietary diseases like metabolic syndrome, type 2 diabetes, and obesity.

 This study titled “Insulin resistance as the underlying cause for the metabolic syndrome.” confirms the reality that sugar is poison.
+Metabolic syndrome leads to type 2 diabetes and both can be prevented by reducing the intake of sugars and starches.

 Sugar has many names